 Queensland Zero Emission Vehicle Rebate Scheme

-The Queensland Zero Emission Vehicle Rebate Scheme will provide a rebate of $3,000 for eligible new Zero Emission Vehicles purchased from 16 March 2022.
+The Queensland Zero Emission Vehicle Rebate Scheme provides eligible Queenslanders rebates of up to $6,000 for eligible new Zero Emission Vehicles purchased from 21 April 2023.

 Program information

 Under Queensland's Zero Emission Vehicle Strategy 2022-2032, the Queensland Government has committed $45 million to the rebate scheme which will be offered until funding is exhausted.
-This rebate is intended to make purchasing entry level ZEV’s more affordable.
+This rebate is intended to make purchasing entry level ZEV’s more affordable for more households and businesses.

 The ZEV Rebate Scheme is limited to:

-The ZEV Rebate Scheme aims to encourage individual and businesses across Queensland to purchase ZEVs instead of an internal combustion engine vehicle.
+The ZEV Rebate Scheme aims to encourage individuals and businesses across Queensland to purchase a new ZEV instead of an internal combustion engine vehicle.

 QRIDA is administering the Queensland Zero Emission Vehicle Rebate Scheme on behalf of the Department of Transport and Main Roads.